curl/curl/docs/cmdline-opts/ssl-revoke-best-effort.md

 # `--ssl-revoke-best-effort`

-(Schannel) This option tells curl to ignore certificate revocation checks when they failed due to missing/offline distribution points for the revocation check lists.
+(Schannel) Ignore certificate revocation checks when they failed due to missing/offline distribution points for the revocation check lists.